 In the end, I reach a kind of „bridgehead“ – huge parking lots, access controls, supply facilities, etc., which are supposed to absorb the tourist rush on the holy Michel.
 I sneak into the area via a side path and thus avoid the park-and-ride zone.

 First of all I park my bike on one of the bicycle parking lots.
 It is not a company, my bike stands there almost alone.
 But with all my luggage.
 I myself go with camera „armed“ to a weir, which separates the river Le Couesnon from the tide.
 From there I have a good view of the monastery island in the bay out there.
-A bit behind the weir a stilted road begins through the marshland, which winds in an arc on the rocks.
+A bit behind the weir a stilted road towards the Mont Saint Michel begins through the marshland, which winds in an arc on the rocks.
 Wide foot/cycle path, road, another strip of footpath… cycle path? voie verte!
 This is the name of many of the cycle paths, especially the railroad cycle paths: Green track!
 O.k. from May to September the cycle path is only open from 18:00 in the evening.
 It is only shortly after four.
 But I see a group of cyclists who just keep going.
 And there is not much activity either.
 So let’s go, at least up to the rocks I can do.
 I don’t want to go inside today anyway.
 So I get my bike and set off.
 Most of the time on foot, I enjoy the view and take a lot of pictures.
 The bike is a bit of a hindrance.
 But what the heck, it has carried me faithfully over 700km.
 It’s beautiful weather for taking pictures, blue sky and sunshine with a few small „decorative clouds“.
 Of course I want to take advantage of that.
 There are no dramatic pictures today, with thunderous waves, chasing grey cloud shreds and drifting spray… Rather the postcards – idyll.
 And I also have some space – there are not too many tourists on the way.

-The other cyclists just leaned their bikes and luggage against a rock in front of the gate and disappeared on the mountain.
+The other cyclists just leaned their bikes and luggage against a rock in front of the gate and disappeared on the mount.
 I don’t dare to do that, although there are some „patrol policemen“ and sometimes even something like heavily armed task force people sneaking around.
 I’m sure they don’t care about my bike at all.
 Or maybe worse, suspicious.
 So I prefer to just walk around on the outside and save the visit for later.

 Then I withdraw from this visitor magnet.
 I have to get something to eat for night and breakfast and then find a place to sleep.
 I find it at one of the dikes in the interior. „Dyke de la Duches Anne“ – dike of baroness Anne.
 If that isn’t a rather noble bedroom.
 Ideal with an easterly orientation, which protects from the strong wind from the sea and brings early sun.
 It helps me tremendously to get up in time.
 I even have a suitable stick to support my bike!
 As if someone has prepared my sleeping place.
 I stretch the tarp from the bushes on the embankment.
 On the other side corn is growing.
 High enough that nobody can look over it.
 A very quiet place and practically directly at the cycle track.
 Now I’m confident that I can make the „few kilometers“ to Roscoff.
 With the view of the map of France I have already drawn quite a line through the landscape.
 Tomorrow I will probably reach Saint Malo.